Migrating CSIRO’s National Dashboards to Serverless AWS Architecture

-We partnered with CSIRO, Australia's premier national science agency, to modernise and manage two legacy websites – the Council of Australian Government (COAG) and Bureau of Infrastructure and Transport Research Economics (BITRE) dashboards.
+We partnered with CSIRO, Australia's premier national science agency, to modernise and manage two legacy websites – the Council of Australian Governments (COAG) and Bureau of Infrastructure and Transport Research Economics (BITRE) dashboards.

 We improved accessibility, migrated to a serverless AWS infrastructure, and provided consistent development and maintenance.
 Now, CSIRO continues delivering essential infrastructure insights, meeting evolving standards and technical needs.